 Fine motor skills enable a child to perform certain tasks, such as holding a spoon or a pencil, manipulating small objects, and picking up pieces of cereal between the thumb and finger.
 There are special types of physical and occupational therapy that focus on improving these kinds of skills.

 Sensory skills include hearing, seeing, tasting, touching, and smelling.
 A child with cerebral palsy may have difficulty processing information from these senses, which is called a sensory processing disorder.
-Children with sensory processing disorders may be hypersensitive, which means they may dislike being touched or dressed, startle easily at small sounds, and seem unable to tolerate normal lighting.
-On the other hand, children with sensory processing disorders may be hyposensitive, which means they seem restless, seek stimulation, and do not startle or respond to loud noises.
+Children with sensory processing disorders may be hypersensitive, which means they have an increased sensitivity to sensory stimuli, or hyposensitive, which means they are less responsive to sensory stimuli.
+Children with hypersensitivity may dislike being touched or dressed, startle easily at small sounds, and seem unable to tolerate normal lighting.
+On the other hand, children with hyposensitivity may seem restless, seek stimulation, and not startle or respond to loud noises.

 There are many ways to encourage children with cerebral palsy to overcome the challenges of performing everyday tasks.
 One way is to participate in occupational therapy, which is a type of therapy that focuses on how to perform everyday responsibilities such as brushing teeth or getting dressed.
 By providing the tools to actively participate in normal activities of daily living, occupational therapy adds to a child’s concept of self-worth.

-Another important way to help children with cerebral palsy have a happy life is to teach those around them (including teachers, friends, and family members) how to interact with them in a respectful manner.
+Another important way to help children with cerebral palsy thrive is to teach those around them (including teachers, friends, and family members) how to interact with them in a respectful manner.
 This can include taking someone aside after witnessing an awkward or potentially insulting exchange and explaining that it is important to engage normally, without staring or shouting.
 It is useful to remind people to treat the child the same way they would treat others.

-It always is important to have an awareness of what people are thinking, especially when it comes to those who have a disability that makes physical activity more challenging.
-Being patient and taking the time to engage in a way that helps the child with cerebral palsy learn how to perform an activity is of utmost importance.
+It is always important to have an awareness of what people are thinking, especially when it comes to those who have a disability that makes physical activity more challenging.
+Being patient and taking the time to engage in a way that helps the child with cerebral palsy learn how to perform an activity is of the utmost importance.
 Providing encouragement and patiently doing activities together can make a huge difference.
-When children learn how to do activities themselves, it can greatly reduce the child’s feeling of helplessness.
+When children learn how to do activities themselves, it can greatly reduce their feelings of helplessness.
 The power of patience and positive encouragement can greatly improve the lives of children with cerebral palsy.

-If your baby has been diagnosed with cerebral palsy due to medical mistakes, please contact the nationally-recognized birth injury attorneys at Reiter & Walsh ABC Law Centers.
-For decades, we have been helping families whose children have cerebral palsy throughout Michigan, Ohio, and the United States.
-We have numerous multi-million dollar verdicts that attest to our success, and we will fight to obtain the compensation you and your family deserve.
-We can evaluate your case for free to determine if your newborn suffered injuries due to the negligence of the physician or medical staff, and you never pay any money until we win your case.
+If your baby has been diagnosed with cerebral palsy due to medical mistakes, please contact the nationally-recognized birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.).
+For decades, we have been helping families of children with cerebral palsy.
+We have numerous multi-million dollar verdicts and settlements that attest to our success, and we will fight to obtain the compensation you and your family deserve.
+We can evaluate your case for free to determine if your newborn suffered injuries due to the negligence of the physician or medical staff, and you never pay any money unless we win your case.

 Free Case Review | Available 24/7 | No Fee Until We Win